Patonymous/CAHD/README.md

-# CAHD
+# MiNI CAHD - Computer Assisted Hole Detection

-Computer Assisted Hole Detection
+Made by students of Warsaw University of Technology, Faculty of Mathematics and Information Science